History of Video in Timeline

 Video

-1951: Analog Video Tape Recorder Introduced
+1951: Analog Video Tape Recorder Commercially Introduced

-In 1951, the analog video tape recorder was commercially introduced.
+In 1951 the analog video tape recorder was commercially introduced.

-1951: First VTR Captured Live Images
+1951: First VTR Captures Live Images

-In 1956, video recorders were sold for $50,000, and videotapes cost US$300 per one-hour reel.
+In 1956, Video Tape Recorders(VTRs) were sold for around US$50,000, and videotapes cost US$300 per one-hour reel.

-1971: Sony began selling VCR decks and tapes
+1971: Sony Sells VCR Decks and Tapes

 In 1971, Sony began selling videocassette recorder (VCR) decks and tapes into the consumer market.

-1997: Commercial Introduction of the DVD
+1997: Commercial Introduction of DVD

-2006: Commercial Introduction of the Blu-ray Disc
+2006: Commercial Introduction of Blu-ray Disc

-2010: Vertical Video Viewing at 5%
+2010: Vertical Video at 5% of Viewing

 2013: Digital Cameras Surpass Film Cameras in Hollywood

-2015: Growth of Vertical Video Viewing Highlighted
+2015: Growth of Vertical-Video Viewing Highlighted

 2022: Video Transport Over Networks